InHouse-Banana/DataScientistChallenge/README.md

 		- Discard features with multiple nan's or that aren't explained by the data dictionary.
 		- Identify for numerical outliers, in this case these were kept in place which would allow to stablish a model baseline.
 This is work that could be done in a third pass of the model.
 		- Few elements in certain combinations of categories: in the first pass they were kept but they hampered the model performance hence they were discarded on the second iteration of the model
+		- Created a new feature `BAL_AMT = BILL_AMT - PAY_AMT`, and drop `BILL_AMT`, `PAY_AMT`.
+Having this feature should capture the same information and also making the model training faster by having one less feature to train on.

+	- Model training, done in `01_Model.ipynb` files, for example:
 		- Imbalanced predictive class: I decided to upscale the minority class, e.g. defaults, as this would allow to keep the richness of the majority class features.

-	- Model training, done in `01_Model.ipynb` files, for example:
 		- Used an XGBoost classifier which is a versatile and powerful model, that doesn't require feature scaling, it's not affected by multicolinearity by default but is prone to overfitting in small datasets such as this one.
 		- Tuned the model using GridSearchCV, which instead could be done using a bayesian or another hyperparameter method that allows 'educated guesses' of hyperparameters resulting in fewer evaluations and a more accurate model.

 - [ x ] Let us know what improvements can be made if we have more time and resources